CSharpDB vs SQLite: A Benchmark-Driven Guide

 await Task.WhenAll(tasks);

-Two notes on interpreting the numbers.
-First, the win is for disjoint-key inserts — each writer owns a slice of the primary-key space.
-A workload where every writer is hammering the same monotonic right edge of the index (typical for a shared identity column with no partitioning) will not see the same fan-in.
-Second, CSharpDB is slower at W=1 because UseDurableGroupCommit adds a small batching window and WriteOptimizedPreset trades single-writer latency for multi-writer throughput.
-Use the default preset if you know your workload is single-threaded.
+A note on interpreting the win: it is for disjoint-key inserts — each writer owns a slice of the primary-key space.
+A workload where every writer is hammering the same monotonic right edge of the index (typical for a shared identity column with no partitioning) will not see the same fan-in. v3.3.0 shipped hot-right-edge recovery work, but this shape is still the most constrained multi-writer pattern on either engine.

 using CSharpDB.Engine;